 Key Features

-- Sentiment and Intent Detection: Differentiates between complaints, praise, bug reports, and feature requests so you focus on what's urgent rather than what's merely frequent.
+- Sentiment and Intent Detection: Differentiates between complaints, praise, bug reports, and feature requests so you focus on what's urgent

-- Verbatim-Linked Insights: Every insight links back to the original comment or source for full context.
+- Verbatim-Linked Insights: Every insight links back to the original comment or source for full context

-- Trend Prioritization: Ranks issues by sentiment impact, beyond mention volume alone.
+- Trend Prioritization: Ranks issues by sentiment impact, beyond mention volume alone

 Enterpret Pros